-Dr. Gregory Szyperski specializes in family medicine.
-He accepts Medicare insurance.
-Dr. Szyperski is a graduate of Michigan State University College of Osteopathic Medicine and Michigan State University College of Human Medicine.
+Dr. Gregory Szyperski's medical specialty is family medicine.
+He honors Medicare insurance.
+He is a graduate of Michigan State University College of Osteopathic Medicine and Michigan State University College of Human Medicine.

 Conditions / Treatments